 Question Response 7.1 Given the amount and type of information collected, what are the risks to an individual's privacy associated with collection of the data?
 Explain in detail how the loss or compromise of the information will/can affect an individual's privacy and describe how these risks are mitigated.
 In the event of a data loss or mishandled data, the risk to personal privacy of FHFA personnel is that their personal information, specifically their name, work phone numbers (desk and iPhone) and work e-mail and emergency contact information has the potential of being compromised.
 Additionally, those who chose to give a "home" phone number and/or personal email address could also have that information compromised.
 The risks of a compromise of the PII collected by ENS include unwanted contacts, harassment, or an attempt(s) at stealing the subject individual's identity.
+These risks are mitigated by limiting the type of information collected to that which is necessary for the system to properly function in order to accomplish the intended purpose of the system.
 7.2 Discuss the risks associated with the length of time data is retained and how those risks are mitigated.
-The risk to an individual's privacy if this data is lost or compromised is identity theft, embarrassment, and/or misuse of the individual's personal information.
-To address these risks, access to ENS information is limited to FHFA employees with an official business need-to-know.
+The privacy risks associated with the retention of PII is the potential for the individual's data to be lost or compromised.
+This could result in identity theft, embarrassment, and/or misuse of the individual's personal information.
+To address these risks, the retention schedule is approved by FHFA's Records Management Office and the National Archives and Records Administration, and access to ENS information is limited to FHFA employees with an official business need-to-know.
 7.3 Given the external sharing, explain the privacy risks to the individual and describe how those risks are mitigated.
-The primary risk is that a vendor employee or contractor will have FHFA employees or contractors PII exposed and thus risk identify theft, embarrassment, harassment, or misuse of the person's personal information.
-FHFA OTIM IT Security has established procedures for securely managing access to the application and for reviewing user activity for indications of inappropriate use.
+The primary risks associated with the external sharing of the data is that a vendor's employee or contractor will have FHFA employees and/or contractors PII exposed and thus risk identity theft, embarrassment, harassment, or misuse of the person's personal information.
+Additionally, there could be a potential compromise to the quality or integrity of the PII during the transfer to the external source(s).
+To mitigate these risks, FHFA OTIM IT Security has established procedures for securely managing access to the application and for reviewing user activity for indications of inappropriate use.
+They also maintain technical and administrative controls to protect the data during transit.